Mera Peak Climbing

 Distance and Duration

 The overall distance covered by Mera Peak Climbing is roughly 80 to 85 miles.
 It will take 9 to 12 days to accomplish the Climb.
 The proximity will not be a hindrance for beginners.
 All you need to do before climbing is practice.
 Otherwise, you’ll fall behind the group.
-During the climbs, you’ll discover glaciers, waterfalls, and magnificent green trees.
+You’ll discover glaciers, waterfalls, and magnificent green trees during the climbs.
 As a result, before attempting Mera Peak Climbing, you must prepare by training and working out.

 Mear Peak Climbing Routes